ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **How the flow works:**

 * Only one of these three paths runs each time.
-* The first matching condition “wins,” and the rest are skipped.
+* The first matching condition “wins", and the rest are skipped.
 * This is a classic example of using `if / else if / else` to handle mutually exclusive conditions,  reject invalid input, handle the empty case, or process a valid value.

 In C, `if / else if / else` chains provide a straightforward way to handle several possible outcomes in a single structure.
 The program checks each condition in order, and as soon as one is true, that block runs and the rest are skipped.
 This simple rule keeps your logic predictable and easy to follow.
 In the FreeBSD kernel, you’ll see this pattern everywhere, from network stack functions to device drivers, because it ensures that only the correct code path runs for each situation, making the system’s decision-making both efficient and reliable.